City Club of New York: History

+Penn Station Redevelopment Advocacy

+In 2023, the City Club elected Layla Law-Gisiko president.
+Under her leadership, and with Liam Blank as Chair of the Transportation & Infrastructure Committee, the City Club became a prominent voice in the public debate over the redevelopment of Pennsylvania Station.

+The club has been a strong advocate for implementing through-running train operations, a model where commuter trains from New Jersey and Long Island would pass through the station rather than terminating there, arguing it would increase capacity and create a more efficient regional rail network.
+This position contrasted with plans favored by the railroads (Amtrak, MTA, and NJ Transit) to expand the station by building a new southern terminal, which would require the demolition of a city block known as Block 780.
+The City Club vocally opposed this expansion, citing the cost and the destruction of the neighborhood.
+In letters to the Federal Railroad Administration in February and April 2025, the club called for an independent federal review of through-running and proposed an operational pilot program to test the concept's feasibility.

+When the Trump administration took federal control of the project in April 2025 and appointed former NYC Transit president Andy Byford to lead it in May, the City Club lauded the decision.
+Law-Gisiko praised Byford as an "obvious choice" who "understands the merits of through-running," while Blank highlighted his experience implementing the Elizabeth line through-running service in London as essential expertise for the project.

 Clubhouse

 The Club's first headquarters, located at 677 Fifth Avenue, was secured in October 1892.

 By the early 1900s, the City Club commissioned its own clubhouse at 55 West 44th Street, which was designed by architect Austin W. Lord and erected in 1904.
 After 40 years at that location, in 1944 the club moved to the Hotel Russell at 45 Park Avenue.
 (The 44th Street structure is now the City Club Hotel.)

 Membership

 In 1892 the club's membership was more than 650 men, and by 1904, membership was 667 (including 195 lawyers, 61 bankers, 31 doctors, 28 stockbrokers, 26 editors and writers, and 13 clergymen).

 By 1950, City Club membership was down to 200 men and the club had been unsuccessful at recruiting a new generation of civic-minded applicants.
 In February 1950 they voted to disband, stating that the work they had been doing should be "entrusted to the Citizens Union ..., which has the staff to carry on...."
 Shortly thereafter, however, the club was revived with an influx of younger men, and it vowed to continue its work.

 In 1969, club membership was about 200 men, but had increased to about 400 in 1973.

 In 1974, the City Club of New York opened its membership to women.

 In 2011, the City Club had 450 members.